 The drowned men sat by the fire and didn't return any greeting.
 This happened every night of the wake.

 Fróðá had turned into a place of horror!
 The same thing happened every night and lasted the whole Christmas.
-From what I can count, approximately fourteen-fifteen ghosts sat by the fire here every night!
+From what I can count, approximately fourteen to fifteen ghosts sat by the fire here every night!
 Next in line to die and turn into a ghost was Þórunn galdrakinn, the widow of Þórir víðleggur.

 Fróðárheiði heath in Snæfellsnes

-Next spring, Chieftain Snorri goði at Helgafell, sent a priest to Fróðá.
+Next spring, Chieftain Snorri goði at Helgafell sent a priest to Fróðá.
 The ornate bed linen and bed curtains of Þórgunna were burnt.
-Then the ghosts were summoned one by one by door-doom (dyradómur), their case was summed, they were given a proper verdict and then they were ordered to leave.
+Then the ghosts were summoned one by one by door-doom (dyradómur); their cases were heard, they were given a proper verdict, and then they were ordered to leave.

 One by one, the ghosts who were sitting by the longfire left unwillingly.
 Fortunately, they didn't show up after that.
-After the ghosts had all left, holy water was sprinkled around the Fróðá farm, holy items were carried outside and prayers were said.
+After the ghosts had all gone, holy water was sprinkled around the Fróðá farm, holy items were carried outside, and prayers were said.

-Þórgunna was blamed for this disaster as her instructions on destroying the bed linen were not followed.
-This is the short version of the Fróðá Wonders, but the long version is to be found in chapters 50-55 in the Eyrbyggja Saga.
+Þórgunna was blamed for this disaster because her instructions to destroy the bed linen were not followed.
+This is the short version of the Fróðá Wonders; the extended version is found in chapters 50-55 of the Eyrbyggja Saga.

 This is quite a ghost story, right?!

-Such a long, detailed ghost story (some 6 chapters of the Eyrbyggja Saga) is unique in Medieval history, so it is quite extraordinary reading this Viking ghost story!
+Such a long, detailed ghost story (some 6 chapters of the Eyrbyggja Saga) is unique in Medieval history, so it is pretty extraordinary to read this Viking ghost story!

-This land and the land of Ólafsvík was settled by Ormur hinn mjóvi or "Ormur the Thin", who went on to build a farm at fornu Fróðá or the ancient Fróðá.
+This land and the land of Ólafsvík were settled by Ormur hinn mjóvi or "Ormur the Thin", who went on to build a farm at fornu Fróðá or the ancient Fróðá.

 Fróðárheiði heath is on road 54, by Búðahraun lava field, and Bjarnarfoss waterfall in the south, and east of Ólafsvík town in the north.
-Below, you can see the location of Fróðárheiði heath on the map - it is not marked on Google maps, but it is the heath marked road 54.
+Below, you can see the location of Fróðárheiði Heath on the map - it is not marked on Google Maps, but it is the heath marked by road 54.

-When you pass Fróðárheiði heath think about what happened here some 1000 years ago...!
+When you pass Fróðárheiði, think about what happened here some 1000 years ago...!